• Skip to primary navigation

 A pen

-3 clear glass or plastic cups (you are going to add hot water, so not thin ones that could crack)
+3 clear glass mugs (you are going to add hot water, so not thin ones that could crack)

 Circle, triangle and pyramid tea bags